Connecting Through Obstruction; Relating Gauge Gravity and String Theory: Cohomology with compact support

-The cohomology becomes more complicated when the manifold $M$ is non-compact.
-As discussed above in~\cite{Flagga2002,Flagga2004}, the authors make a case for the topology of spacetime and work with non-compact manifolds.
-To work with a sensible cohomology theory on non-compact spacetimes we need cohomology with compact support.
-If we were to work with a manifold $M$ and define on some compact subset $U\subset M$ a function $\tilde{f}:M\rightarrow \reals$ such that $\tilde{f}|_{U}=f:U\rightarrow\reals$ and $\tilde{f}|_{M-U}=0$, then we say that $f$ has compact support.
+For a non-compact manifold we instead work with the open sets which cover $M$.
+In essence we want to define on some compact subset $U\subset M$ a function $\tilde{f}:M\rightarrow \reals$ such that $\tilde{f}|_{U}=f:U\rightarrow\reals$ and $\tilde{f}|_{M-U}=0$, then we say that $f$ has compact support.
 This idea will be the basis for compactly supported cohomology.
 We will have cochains that vanish outside of a compact set.

-For a non-compact manifold we instead work with the open sets which cover $M$.
 To begin we first define a relative chain group.
 Suppose we have some topological space $X$ and $A$ a subspace of $X$.
 Then we have a subset of the chain group $C_n(A)\subset C_n(X)$.
 The boundary operator $\partial:C_n\rightarrow C_{n-1}$ acting on $C_n(A)$ is the restriction of $\partial$ to $A$ and so gives back $C_{n-1}$.
 The relative chain group is then given by the quotient $C_n(X,A)=C_n(X)/C_n(A)$.
 The relative homology group is defined as before as a quotient of the kernel and image of the boundary map $\partial$.
 The dual system is the relative cohomology $H^r(X,A;G)$ (for a finite abelian group $G$) and is defined as a quotient of the cochain and coboundary group as before only using relative version of the groups instead~\cite{Hatcher2002}.
 An element in $H^r(X,A;G)$ is a class which vanishes on a set $A\subset X$.
 We can immediately see the usefulness of this cohomology when the set $A$ is replaced by its complement $X-A$.
 The cohomology $H^r(X,X-A;G)$ has elements which vanish outside of the set $A$, exactly the condition we need to define cohomology with compact support.

 The final piece we need to build the cohomology with compact support for the composite gauge theory of gravity is a set of compact subsets of the base manifold $M$.
 Flagga and Antonsen accomplish this with the aide of the paracompactness of $M$ and the fact that every metric space is normal.
 With these conditions, each locally finite cover $\mathcal{U}$ has a refinement $\mathcal{U'}=\left\{U'|\text{for} m\in\mathcal{U'}, \cup\{U'\in\mathcal{U'}|m\in \mathcal{U'}\}\subset U\right\}$~\cite{Flagga2004}.
 A space which meets this criterion is called strongly paracompact~\cite{Flagga2004}.
 Furthermore if each open cover has a countable subcover then the space is called finally compact and the countable subcover is called a shrinking~\cite{Flagga2004}.
 With this information we can then find a sequence of compact sets,